 Give them beads of varied colors and a plastic needle and thread.
 Then ask them to make necklaces, bracelets etc for dolls.
 The colorful beads and the different shapes and sizes will intrigue them.
 Plus learning about the different sizes-small beads for bracelets and the bigger beads for necklaces will help them learn more.

 Art and crafts is a great way to help children learn new things as well.
 Provide lots of colored paper (different sizes) glue and an activity paper.
-They need to stick different shaped paper onto a plain sheet to create a unique design.
-Watch them explore the consistency of the glue, the arrangement of the picture and the like.

 Activities for Kids